The Cost of Cybercrimes for Businesses

 If you look at the motives of these attacks, illegal financial gains top the list followed by unsolicited malicious damage, defacement, and business or a foreign rivalry.
 Quite clearly, business sectors like banking, finance, and insurance are always on the radar for financial gains, but eCommerce isn’t far behind given the momentum it has picked in our booming economy.

 Although a lot of financial and e-commerce companies have adopted internal and network layer security measures, application security is often overlooked.
 Many websites in India are still prone to basic OWASP Top 10 Vulnerabilities including SQL Injection and Cross-Site Scripting (XSS).
 Often amateur measures like a secret cookie and only accepting POST requests fail to secure applications.

 Other than the usual input injection risks and payment system vulnerabilities, business websites also attract threats with substandard mobile applications across Android, iOS, Windows, and Blackberry platforms.

 Attacks have evolved, so should the security measures.

 Statistics show that India is the second most targeted cybercrime country in the world after the United States.
 This shouldn’t come as a surprise given the growing number of internet users in our country and the giant leaps we are taking in information technology.

 However, even after being one of the hottest locations for cyber exploitation, we are largely unaware, and unfortunately underprepared.

-Indian companies rely overly on antivirus software, traditional firewalls, and intrusion prevention systems when the risks are far greater at application layer.
-Information technology research giant Gartner has repeatedly emphasized on how 75% of the attacks take place on application layer and how network firewall along with intrusion prevention system fail to provide key elements like web attack signatures, web vulnerability signatures, and automatic policy learning.
+Indian companies rely overly on antivirus software, traditional firewalls, and intrusion prevention systems when the risks are far greater at the application layer.
+Information technology research giant Gartner has repeatedly emphasized how 75% of the attacks take place on the application layer and how network firewalls along with intrusion prevention systems fail to provide key elements like web attack signatures, web vulnerability signatures, and automatic policy learning.